top of page

 Atmospheric incence

-The writhing later repeated itself in the contorted trees ‘posing’ in front of the town’s major monuments.
+I spent two or three peaceful hours attempting to capture the dragons’ writhing forms on paper.
+The writhing later repeated itself in the contorted trees posing in front of the town’s major monuments.

 Hoi An 2173.jpg